TheSignPainter98/kle-colouriser/README.md

 # KLE-Colouriser

 A small shell script for applying colouring rules to KLE files.
-When paired with [`keycov`][keycov], it makes it much easier to produce any insane colourway-pattern compatible with a diverse range of keyboards.
+When paired with [`keycov`][keycov], it makes it much easier to make any insane colourway-pattern compatible with a diverse range of keyboards.

 This script can also be used to create a single source of truth for colourising information.